edwardchuang/billing-migrate/README.md

         *   `billing.projects.list` (to list projects under a billing account)
         *   `billing.projects.updateBillingInfo` (to change a project's billing account)
         *   `billing.projects.getBillingInfo` (to check a project's current billing account)
-    *   `roles/resourcemanager.projectIamAdmin` or `roles/owner` on the projects being modified, or a custom role with:
+    *   `roles/resourcemanager.projectAdmin` (or a custom role with equivalent permissions) on the projects being modified, or at a higher level in the hierarchy (folder/organization):
         *   `resourcemanager.projects.get` (to get project details for labels)
         *   `resourcemanager.projects.update` (to update project labels)